TriliumNext/Docs/Wiki/weight-tracker.md

 });
 ```

-## How to remove Weight Tracker button from the top bar
+## How to remove the Weight Tracker button from the top bar

-In the link map of Weight Tracker, there is a note "Button".
+In the link map of the `Weight Tracker`, there is a note called `Button`.
 Open it and delete or comment out its contents.
-The Weight Tracker button will disappear after you restart Trilium.
+The `Weight Tracker` button will disappear after you restart Trilium.